anusii/podnotes/README.md

 ## Introduction

-The podnotes app is an example of a [Solid Pods](https://solidproject.org/about) app written in [Flutter](https://flutter.dev/) to read, write, and share encrypted notes stored on your personal online data store (Pod) hosted on a
+The notepod app is an example of a [Solid Pods](https://solidproject.org/about) app written in [Flutter](https://flutter.dev/) to read, write, and share encrypted notes stored on your personal online data store (Pod) hosted on a